johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 01. Image Presets:
-    - This step is optional, as the [Vital Image](/VitalDesignSystem/Components/VitalImage/) presets should provide most required functionality.
+    - This step is optional, as the [Vital Image](/VitalDesignSystem/Components/VitalImage/) presets should provide most required functionality (e.g., [static images](/VitalDesignSystem/Components/VitalImage/#static-images)).
 If there are specific image requirements for your site, you may want to extend these tokens.

 01. Basic Layout / Page:
     This step will define and implement the general layout of the site.
 This will include the